 6. Subscription fee

-To boost your sales, Etsy offers two types of packages – Etsy Standard and Etsy Plus, and Etsy will charge you for some extra features you choose to use.
+To boost your sales, Etsy offers to sellers two types of packages – Etsy Standard and Etsy Plus, and Etsy will charge you for some extra features you choose to use.
 While Etsy Standard is a default plan and is actually free, Etsy Plus costs $10 a month.
 Etsy Plus membership gives you access to lots of benefits – discounts on domain customization, packaging and promotional materials, listing and ads credits, restock alert feature, etc. Etsy Plus may be worth the money, for example if your Etsy shop sells unique limited items that aren’t always available and you want to make sure that your customers are informed about the restock.
 Naturally, this feature has an extra charge in Etsy seller fees.

 7. In-person selling fee

 If you sell on Etsy and have a physical store, you can use Square to collect payment in person.
 Thanks to the Etsy-Square collaboration, you can sync your inventory with your Etsy listings and the quantity available will be automatically updated.
 All you need to do is to use the Square reader to process payments.

 There will be an addition to your Etsy seller fees – you’ll be charged the usual listing fees plus Square’s payment processing fees for the listings that are synced with Square.
 However, in this case you won’t have to pay the Etsy transaction fee.
 Beware that Etsy will charge you for the listings that aren’t synced.

 One of the many optional Etsy selling fees, pattern fee is charged for the Pattern subscription.
 Pattern is a special tool that allows you to set up a separate website in addition to your Etsy shop.
 Acting as an additional channel for your business, the website doesn’t replace your existing Etsy shop but helps you get more exposure and reach a wider audience.